 Address: Macquarie St, Sydney

-Sydney’s most divisive construction, the Sirius building, is possibly Australia’s most famous example of Brutalist architecture.
-Easily visible as one drives over the Sydney Harbour Bridge or departs Circular Quay on a ferry, it has remained a polarising construction since they completed it in 1980.
+Sydney’s most divisive construction, is possibly Australia’s most famous example of Brutalist architecture.
+It is easily visible as one drives over the Sydney Harbour Bridge or departs Circular Quay on a ferry.
+Since they completed it in 1980, it has remained a polarising construction.

 Originally designed as public housing to provide homes for locals who had been displaced from run-down properties in The Rocks, it was sold off in recent years.